den-is/ansible-collection-tools/README.md

 # den_is.tools - Ansible collection

-Minimalistic  ansbile collection.
+⚠️ Under development. 👷

 This Ansible collection automates the installation of various tools, services and environments.

-- It includes tools that typically require manual installation or OS-native package repositories have outdated versions.
-- This collection is particularly useful for Linux hosts, which often lack these tools or have outdated versions.

-Roles in this collection are extremely minimalistic and at some places ugly.
+Roles in this collection are extremely minimalistic and at some places ugly, there are no tests.
 It may lack some features compared to more comprehensive roles/collections.
+Make sure to check all options.

+But for me it works well enough, if I can quickly install tool X, tool Y and ohmyzsh on some random Linux box for my convinience without visiting each tool's Installation doc page.

+- Collection includes roles for tools which typically:
+  - Require manual installation
+  - OS-native package repositories have outdated versions
+  - or completely missing desired package
+- This collection is particularly useful for Linux hosts
-- Linux hosts are the primary target for this collection, followed by macOS.
+- Linux hosts are the primary target for this collection, followed by macOS
-- Windows is mostly unsupported.
+- Windows is unsupported

 Contributions are welcome.